nsrau/azure-docs.it-it/articles/azure-monitor/platform/customer-managed-keys.md

   "identity": {
     "type": "SystemAssigned",
     "tenantId": "tenant-id",
     "principalId": "principle-id"    //A GUID that was generated by the managed identity service },
   "properties": {
     "provisioningState": "Succeeded",
-    "clusterType": "ApplicationInsights", //The value is ‘ApplicationInsights’ for Application Insights CMK "clusterId": "cluster-id"   //A GUID that Log Analytics generates for the cluster },
+    "clusterType": "ApplicationInsights",    //The value is ‘ApplicationInsights’ for Application Insights CMK "clusterId": "cluster-id"   //A GUID that Log Analytics generates for the cluster - copy it since you need it for Key Vault and components association
+  },
   "id": "/subscriptions/subscription-id/resourceGroups/resource-group-name/providers/Microsoft.OperationalInsights/clusters/cluster-name", //The cluster resource Id
   "name": "cluster-name",